NSU: What you need to know about Germany's neo-Nazi terror group | DW | 03.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The trial of the NSU extreme-right terrorist cell took over four years.
+It's been 10 years since the NSU extreme-right terror cell was uncovered.
 DW answers five key questions from one of Germany's most high-profile neo-Nazi cases.

 Read: How Germany remembers the NSU nail bomb attack

-The NSU trial began on May 6, 2013 in the 6th Criminal Division of Munich's Higher Regional Court.
-Beate Zschäpe and four suspected accomplices are being tried.
-Zschäpe has been charged with complicity in 10 counts of murder, arson, the formation of a terrorist organization and membership in a terrorist organization.
-She and co-defendant Ralf Wohlleben, a former official of the right-wing extremist National Democratic Party of Germany (NPD), have been held in custody since 2011.
+The NSU trial began on May 6, 2013, in the 6th Criminal Division of Munich's Higher Regional Court.
+Beate Zschäpe and four suspected accomplices were tried.

+She and co-defendant Ralf Wohlleben, a former official of the right-wing extremist National Democratic Party of Germany (NPD), were first taken into custody in 2011.

+After their deaths, Zschäpe made a video confession before setting the trio's home on fire.
+She turned herself in to the authorities four days later.

-Böhnhardt had already managed to avoid capture before: In January 1998 Böhnhardt’s garage in Jena was searched by police after a tip-off.
-They found enough explosives there to cause a major explosion, but Böhnhardt managed to flee the city before an arrest warrant was issued.
+Böhnhardt had already managed to avoid capture before: In January 1998, Böhnhardt’s garage in Jena was searched by police after a tip-off.
+They found enough explosives to cause a major explosion, but Böhnhardt managed to flee the city before an arrest warrant was issued.

 Among other things, police found a gun in the burned-out apartment that was the one used in nine of the murders, giving them concrete evidence of the NSU's involvement.